SalmanNawaz921/Healthcare_Management_System/README.md

-# Healthcare Management System
+# HealthPulse

 ## Overview

-The Healthcare Management System is a comprehensive solution designed to streamline various healthcare-related tasks and information management.
+Healthcare Management System is a comprehensive solution designed to streamline various healthcare-related tasks and information management.
 It provides an efficient and user-friendly interface for managing patient information, appointments, medical records, and other essential healthcare operations.
 This project leverages modern web technologies to deliver a robust and scalable application.

 ## Technologies Used